marcosdima/godot-fw/docs/STATE_MODULE.md

 The base value should represent the underlying value.

-`base_value` represents the original value and is never modified by the state system.
+`base_value` represents the original value and is never modified by the state module.

 `current_value` represents the mutable current state of the attribute.
 Effects modify `current_value`.